-1. CD slot: To insert a CD, press LOAD.
-When the system is ready, insert a CD, label side up.
-With the ignition on, the radio will begin to play a CD once inserted.
-If the ignition and audio system are off, press CD prior to inserting a disc.
-Do not force a disc into the system as damage could result.

-2. SEEK: Press to access the next/previous radio station or CD track.
-Press and hold to advance/reverse in the current CD track.
+- 1. CD slot: To insert a CD, press LOAD.
+When the system is ready, insert a CD, label side up. - 2.
+SEEK: Press to access the next/previous radio station or CD track.
+Press and hold to advance/reverse in the current CD track. - 3.
+TUNE/CAT: Press to manually go

-3. TUNE/CAT: Press to manually go up or down the radio frequency.
+▼TUNE-CAT up or down the radio frequency.